sunguchuan/Citer/README.md

-# Citer
+# Enabling Secure and Privacy Preserving Authentication via Blockchain/Smart Contract and Biometrics
-Test code of a Citer project
+Source code of a Citer project

-# Prerequisition:
+# Requirements for python:
 Python 3.6
+Requests
+Flask
+cryptography

+# Requirements for command:
+curl
+powershell (for windows)

+# Registration